ygorcosta/wedeploy.com/src/pages/docs/deploy/getting-started/index.md

 WeDeploy uses this JSON file to reference a service by ID in case it's already created.
 If a service with a matching ID does not exist, it creates a new service for you.

+**Using .gitignore**

+WeDeploy does not deploy anything that is declared in your `.gitignore` file as long this config file is in the same folder as your `wedeploy.json`.

 </article>

 <article id="4">